fribmendes/listen_to_this/README.md

 ## Contributing

 Feel free to contribute.
-You can also just [open an issue](issues) if you want to.
+You can also just [open an issue][issues] if you want to.
 Or make a pull request, whatever you prefer.

 Here's one of them TODO lists to help you out if you want to do something.